yury-n/dbjumper/README.md

 ![alt tag](https://github.com/yury-n/dbjumper/blob/master/demo/filtering.gif)

 #### Connections
 (Cmd/Ctrl)+Click on a TD or TH.
 Tab/Enter to select a suggestion.
-If there's no suggestions, Enter creates a connection with a specified table as a new board item, Cmd/Cntrl+Enter -- connects it inside the same board item.
+If there's no suggestions, Enter creates a connection with a specified table as a new board item, Cmd/Ctrl+Enter -- connects it inside the same board item.

 ![alt tag](https://github.com/yury-n/dbjumper/blob/master/demo/connections.gif)

 ##### Creating connection from query
-Syntax: +joined_table(initial_table_key=joined_table_key) or +joined_table(key), if they have the same name.
+Syntax: "+joined_table(initial_table_key=joined_table_key)" or "+joined_table(key)", if they have the same name.
 This performs left join operation.

 ![alt tag](https://github.com/yury-n/dbjumper/blob/master/demo/inline_connections.gif)

+#### Table columns info
+Syntax: "table#"

 Alt+Click to hide a column.